PixarAnimationStudios/OpenUSD/docs/tut_simple_shading.rst

 *metallic* and *roughness* properties to get familiar with setting shader input properties.
 Any input whose value we do not set will be filled in by the renderer with the fallback value defined in the :doc:`shader specification
-<wp_usdpreviewsurface>` .
+<spec_usdpreviewsurface>` .
 After creating the shader, we connect the material's
 *surface* output to the :cpp:`UsdPreviewSurface` 's *surface* output - this is what identifies the source of the Material's surface shading.